 RCFC Thursday night tournaments

-On one Thursday each month during the competitive season, usually the third Thursday of the month, RCFC holds an E & Under or D & Under tournament.
+On one Thursday most months during the competitive season, usually the third Thursday of the month, RCFC holds an E & Under or D & Under tournament.
 The letters refer to the classifications that fencers can earn in competitions.
 “A” is the highest classification a fencer can earn, and “E” is the lowest.
 Our Thursday night tournaments are designed to be developmental events by excluding the stronger fencers.
 The atmosphere is a little more formal than our Youth tournaments, but entry fees are still low and fencers may rent electric gear.

 Because these tournaments do not have a specific age group, they are considered Senior tournaments.
 Fencers who are young enough for Youth-10 or Youth-12 are ineligible to compete in these events.